Alignak-monitoring/alignak/doc/source/07_advanced/objectinheritance.rst

          use                     generichosthosttemplate
          }

 Notice that the first host definition is incomplete because it is missing the required "host_name" variable.
 We don't need to supply a host name because we just want to use this definition as a generic host template.
-In order to prevent this definition from being registered with Shinken as a normal host, we set the "register" variable to 0.
+In order to prevent this definition from being registered with Alignak as a normal host, we set the "register" variable to 0.

 The definitions of hosts *bighost1* and *bighost2* inherit their values from the generic host definition.
 The only variable we've chosed to override is the "address" variable.
 This means that both hosts will have the exact same properties, except for their "host_name" and "address" variables.
-Once Shinken processes the config data in the example, the resulting host definitions would be equivalent to specifying the following:
+Once Alignak processes the config data in the example, the resulting host definitions would be equivalent to specifying the following:

 ::